MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/live-response.md

 Live response gives security operations teams instantaneous access to a device (also referred to as a machine) using a remote shell connection.
 This gives you the power to do in-depth investigative work and take immediate response actions to promptly contain identified threats—in real time.

-Live response is designed to enhance investigations by enabling your security operations team to collect forensic data, run scripts, send suspicious entities for analysis, remediate threats, and proactively hunt for emerging threats.
+Live response is designed to enhance investigations by enabling your security operations team to collect forensic data, run scripts, send suspicious entities for analysis, remediate threats, and proactively hunt for emerging threats.<br/><br/>

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4qLUW]